aerogear/graphback/website/versioned_docs/version-1.0/subscriptions/subscriptions.md

 from https://github.com/apollographql/graphql-subscriptions library.
 Developers can connect to any publish subscribe mechanism that is officially supported by graphql-subscriptions or even write their own.
-Graphback templates by default using `InMemoryPubSubEngine` which is not designed to be used for production use cases.
+Graphback templates by default use `InMemoryPubSubEngine`, which is not designed for production use.

 We recomend following engines: